dtzxporter/DTZxPorterLanding/_tools/vega.md

 - 2.13 - Fixed issue with some materials 'Error'ing when exporting, missing their textures; also with models.
 Added option to hide the preview controls overlay.
 Added option to switch between Maya / Blender controls for the previewer.
 Drag & drop file load support.
 - 2.14 - FBX files now include scales, bringing their rigs and weights 1:1 with other formats.
 Material assignment overhaul with better detection for which maps are which.
 - 2.15 - Fixed an issue with certain DDS files failing to load.
-- 2.16 - Added ability to toggle automatic asset scaling.
+- 2.16 (Final Update) - Added ability to toggle automatic asset scaling.
 Added support for sRGB tiff files.